 Charles Causley CBE, FRSL, Hon.
-D.Litt. was born on 24th August 1917 in a small rented cottage standing just by the River Kensey and its mediaeval packhorse bridge in the St. Thomas district of Launceston, Cornwall.
-The site is marked by a blue plaque installed by the Town Council.
+D.Litt. was born on 24th August 1917 in the Newport district of the town of Launceston in Cornwall -- in a small rented cottage standing just by the River Kensey, its mediaeval packhorse bridge, and St. Thomas Parish Church.
+The site of his birth is now a private house, marked by a plaque installed by the Town Council.

 He spent most of his life living in the same town (apart from his years of war-time service, a period of teacher-training, and a number of spells as a touring or residential speaker/tutor/writer).
 He died in the town, at the age of 86, on 4th November 2003.

 Causley’s father (also Charles, but usually called ‘Charlie’) died shortly after World War I of a lung condition brought on by his days on the Western Front.
 His only son Charles was 7 at the time: that loss featured regularly in his writing.
 Causley was raised by his mother, to whose care he devoted himself in later life.

 Leaving school at 15, Causley worked for some years as a clerk in local firms — but continued to develop his early literary interests and talent by reading widely, and writing plays for local production.
 His first published play, ‘Runaway’, appeared when he was only 19; several others were published soon afterwards.
 ‘Runaway’ was broadcast on the BBC’s Home/West Country (radio) service, shortly before the outbreak of World War 2, when Causley was in his early 20s.

 After serving in the Royal Navy as an Ordinary Seaman and Petty Officer, 1940-46 — experiences that stayed with him throughout his life, and formed the basis of many poems and a number of short stories, Causley took advantage of a post-war scheme for returning veterans to train as a teacher at Peterborough.